Menstrual cramps

 What are menstrual cramps?

-The term menstrual cramps refers to cramps and pain in the lower abdomen that occur during monthly menstruation.
+Menstrual cramps, also known as period pain, refers to cramps and pain in the lower abdomen that occur during monthly menstruation.
 Many girls and women are experiencing menstrual cramps.
 The medical term is dysmenorrhea.

 Periods are part of a woman’s life, but severe menstrual cramps don’t have to be since they can usually be effectively treated.
 In the case of severe pain or if the pain increases over time, a medical examination should be performed to determine the cause.